 The Court might just want a way out, and it’s been presented with one in the way of a legal technicality.
 But a ruling to postpone the case’s tough choices would likely be the most unpopular of all.
 Everyone wants an answer now.

 The unfortunate choices facing the Supreme Court are a reminder of why it was so difficult to pass health reform in the first place.
 And they are perhaps an explanation of why so many of the justices have immediate travel plans.
 According to the Associated Press, Chief Justice John Roberts, who is widely expected to pen the majority opinion, will be teaching a course in Malta by Monday.

-This article appears in the June 28, 2012, edition of National Journal Daily.
+This article appears in the June 28, 2012, edition of NJ Daily.